Oster Science Fair 2025-2026

 -

-Oster HSC will not provide any funding or materials for student projects.
+Oster HSC will provide poster paper for student projects.

 -